- Live Rates

 Buying a home in Denver will certainly cost you a pretty penny, especially when considering the prices in the city.
 That said, there are certain mortgage programs available that can make financing your Denver home more affordable, including FHA loans, This article will go over all the ins and outs of FHA loans, and help you decide whether or not you should use an FHA loan to buy a house in Denver this year.

 You have a lot of options when choosing a mortgage loan to buy a house in Denver.
 One of your primary choices is whether you want to use a conventional home loan, or one that is insured by the government.
 FHA loans, for example, are a popular form of government-backed mortgage financing.

 Today, we will look at the reasons why you might use an FHA loan when buying a house in Denver, and what kind of requirements you might encounter along the way.

 Before getting to the specific requirements for this program, it’s important to understand the fundamentals of how it works.

 FHA home loans are different from conventional or “regular” mortgage products because they are insured by the federal government.
 The Federal Housing Administration (part of HUD) gives lenders who participate in this program some degree of insurance protection against borrower default.

 So, when you use an FHA loan to buy a home in Denver, you’re not actually borrowing money from the government.
-You’re getting the money from a mortgage lender the private sector – as you would with most other types of mortgage financing.
+You’re getting the money from a mortgage lender in the private sector – as you would with most other types of mortgage financing.
 The difference, though, is that the loan is insured through the FHA.